asyml/texar/docker/README.md

 If you don't have Docker, please [install docker](https://docs.docker.com/engine/installation/) first.

-This Dockerfile is supplied to build image with Ubuntu 16.04, cuda 10.0 and cudnn v7.
+This Dockerfile is supplied to build docker image with Ubuntu 16.04, cuda 10.0 and cudnn v7.
 The image uses Miniconda to configure python environment.
-It uses python3.6 as default python, but you can pass `-e PYTHON_VERSION=x.y` flag in the building cmd to specify the python version for Miniconda, e.g. `-e PYTHON_VERSION=2.7` to use pytho2.7 in the image environment, otherwise leave it unset to use the default.
+It uses python3.6 by default, but you can pass `-e PYTHON_VERSION=x.y` flag in the building cmd to specify the python version for Miniconda, e.g. `-e PYTHON_VERSION=2.7` to use pytho2.7 in the image environment, otherwise leave it unset to use the default python3.6.

 The image need to be built from `texar` repo directory, because docker needs to copy `texar` repo into its filesystem to install `texar` into the image.
 So under current directory, run the following cmd to build image: